kaltura/playkit-android-kava/DOCUMENTATION.md

     * Optional field

 * dvrThreshold - threshold from the live edge.
-When player`s playback position from the live edge <= then dvrThreshold, Kava will set [playbackType](#playbackType) to dvr.
+    * When player`s playback position from the live edge <= then dvrThreshold, Kava will set [playbackType](#playbackType) to dvr.
 Otherwise it will be live.
     * Use milliseconds for this field.
     * Default value - 120000 (2 minutes)
+    * Optional field

+* [applicationVersion](#applicationVersion) - you can provide your application version.
+    * This is used to send the application version from which the user is playing the entry.
+    * Optional field

+* [playlistId](#playlistId) - you can provide playlistID
+    * This is used to send the playlistId to which entry belongs.
     * Optional field

 * [customVar1](#customVar1), [customVar2](#customVar2), [customVar3](#customVar3) - you can use this fields for your own custom needs.